-As part of the process that led to the establishment of the First Shaughnessy Heritage Conservation Area, the City of Vancouver commissioned an economic study by Coriolis Consulting Corp.6 to examine the financial impact of the proposed HCA; it was concluded that the downward pressure on price was not likely to translate into an
+As part of the process that led to the establishment of the First Shaughnessy Heritage Conservation Area in 2015, the City of Vancouver commissioned an economic study by Coriolis Consulting Corp.
+6 to examine the financial impact

 3 See Heritage Districts Work!
 Heritage Conservation District Study Summary Report 2009 and Heritage Districts Work - More Stories of Success Heritage Conservation District Study Phase Two Summary Report available at https://uwaterloo.ca/heritage-resources-centre/projects/recent-projects